“Come quickly, I am tasting the stars!”

 - Visit the Basilique Saint – Urban famous for its gargoyles and flying buttresses

 Very comfortable bed and breakfast accommodation within walking distance to the town centre.
 Breakfast was good and consisted of croissants, cereal, eggs, fruit and excellent coffee.
-We would definitely stay here again.Book La Demeure d'Eirene Troyes here
+We would definitely stay here again.For the latest travellers photos and reviews and to book click here

 Luxury Accommodation Troyes

-The 5-star luxury 2 bedroom Gite de Troyes is located in an 19th-century building in Troyes with all the facilities you need for a perfect stay in Troyes.
+The 5-star luxury 2-bedroom Gite de Troyes is located in a 19th-century building in Troyes with all the facilities you need for a perfect stay in Troyes.

 Guest Review: “The apartment was perfect.
 The extra touches to make us feel at home, like breakfast supplies, were great.
 Very welcoming.”